 Therefore, a data science roadmap is a visual representation of a strategic plan designed to help the aspiring IT professional learn about and succeed in the field of data science.

 Let’s take a close look at this roadmap for data science.
+To get started on your journey as a Data Scientist, check out our Data Science Bootcamp.

 Learning About Programming or Software Engineering